Let's trim our hair in accordance with the socialist lifestyle

 Let's trim our hair in accordance with the socialist lifestyle (alternatively translated as Let us trim our hair in accordance with Socialist lifestyle) was a television program broadcast on state-run Korean Central Television in North Korea between 2004 and 2005 as part of a longstanding government propaganda against haircuts and fashions deemed at odds with "socialist values".
-The program claimed that long hair could adversely affect human intelligence.
+The program claimed that long hair could adversely affect hygiene and human intelligence, as growing it "consumed nutrition" which would ultimately starve the brain of energy and reduce human intelligence.

 North Korea's fashion restrictions

 Such dress and hair standards have long been a fixture of North Korean society.
 Kim Jong Il was known for his "Speed Battle Cut" crew cut when he first came to prominence in the early 1980s, though he later reverted to the short sided bouffant favored by his father.
 After Kim Jong Il succeeded his father, some of the state's restrictions on Western fashion were relaxed.
-Women were allowed permanent waves, men could grow slightly longer hair, and even public dancing was allowed.
-Despite such slight concessions during the early years of Kim Jong Il's rule, obvious emblems of Western fashion such as jeans continued to be entirely banned, and long hair on men could lead to arrest and forced haircuts.
+Women were allowed permanent waves, men could grow slightly longer hair, and public dancing was allowed.
+Despite such slight concessions during the early years of Kim Jong Il's rule, obvious emblems of Western fashion such as jeans are occasionally banned, and long hair on men could lead to arrest and forced haircuts.

 According to the North Korean daily Rodong Sinmun (Worker's Newspaper), the leadership was fighting a guerrilla war against the possible incursion of capitalism into the sphere of personal appearance.
 Along with long hair, untidy shoes were identified as the epitome of Western culture which, by imitation, would lead the country to ruin.